Home » City Guide

 Visitors can explore the impressive Basilica of Saint-Sernin, the largest Romanesque church in Europe, and the historic Capitole de Toulouse, the city’s grand town hall.
 The bustling Place du Capitole offers a glimpse into the city’s lively atmosphere, with charming cafes and markets.
 Toulouse’s blend of ancient charm and modern dynamism makes it a must-visit destination.

-Walk Distance approx. 6 km / 3.8 miles.
+Walk Distance approximately 6.4 km / 4 miles.

-Oslo Self-Guided City Walk
+Oslo City Walk

 Discover the captivating allure of Oslo, Norway’s energetic capital, nestled between the scenic Oslofjord and lush green hills.
 Founded around 1040 by King Harald Hardrada, Oslo boasts a rich history and a dynamic cultural scene.